mozuma/mozuma/docs/3-mlmodulekit.md

 # MLModule Kit

-Docker images with a pre-configured environment to use MLModule.
+MLModuleKit is a collection of docker images with a pre-configured environment to use MLModule.

+You can pull the image for a specific [`<version>`](#available-versions) with:

 ```
 docker pull lsirepfl/mlmodulekit:<version>